 Inappropriate Appearance

-Your interview appearance, including your clothing, shoes, cosmetics, demeanor, body posture, and even the quantity of perfume you wear, may jeopardize your visa application.
-Remember that first impressions matter, and you seldom have another chance to create a good one, so give it the attention it deserves rather than trying to enhance it afterward.
+Your interview appearance, including your clothing, shoes, cosmetics, demeanour, body posture, and even the quantity of perfume you wear, may jeopardize your visa application.
+Remember that first impressions matter, and you seldom have another chance to create a good one, so give it the attention it deserves rather than trying to enhance it afterwards.

 Application Process For German Student Visa

 In the end, there are two challenges for some international students who want to continue their education in a German educational institution.
-They will first have to deal with the stress of getting a seat at their top choice of German institution.
-Second, but no less concerning, is the effort involved in gathering all the required paperwork for the German student visa application procedure, including getting ready for the interview.
-General, personal, and particular questions concerning the applicant’s background and future intentions after completing their studies in Germany are also asked during the visa interview session.
+They will first have to deal with the stress of getting a seat at their top-choice of German institution.
+The effort involved in gathering all the required paperwork for the German student visa application procedure, including preparing for the interview, is no less concerning.

 Must Read: German Work Permit